SEN Local Offer 2018 – 2019 – from the PARENT / CARER’S point of view : HAYESFIELD SCHOOL

 Parents of students who study Achievement First are invited to join family literacy sessions on a fortnightly basis.
 These take place during the school day and parents are asked to find someone to represent them if they are unable to attend

-The Learning Support team also run workshops for parents on supporting with reading, homework and working memory.
+The SENCO also runs workshops for parents on supporting with reading, homework and working memory.

 5. What support will there be for my child’s overall wellbeing?